jmoenig/Snap/DEVLOG.md

 * threads: added more primitive aliases
 * objects, gui: copy text from sprite speech/thought balloons to the clipboard
 * blocks: copy text from block result balloons to the clipboard
 * objects: copy text from variable watchers to the clipboard
+* German translation update for "copy" to clipboard feature

 ### 2024-02-20
 * merged API changes to dev